A stem cell or bone marrow transplant is a long and complicated process that involves 5 main stages.

 The stem cells will be passed slowly into your body through the central line.
 This process often takes around a couple of hours.

-The transplant won't be painful and you'll be awake throughout.
+The transplant will not be painful and you'll be awake throughout.

 Once the transplant is finished, you'll need to stay in hospital for a few weeks while you wait for the stem cells to settle in your bone marrow and start producing new blood cells.